Gray categories with duals and their diagrams: Introduction

 The structure maps for these natural isomorphisms are interpreted geometrically in terms of diagrams.
 By investigating a closely-related natural isomorphism $\Delta\colon \#\to*\# *$ one obtains two diagrams that are homeomorphic, but whose evaluations are not necessarily equal.
 This motivates the definition of a spatial Gray category as a Gray category with duals in which such an equality holds.
 This condition is a generalisation of the ribbon condition for a ribbon category.

-Section 5 contains the second important result: a strictification theorem for the duals.
-While the functor of strict tricategories $*:\mac G\to\mac G$ satisfies the identity $**=1$, which corresponds to its geometrical interpretation, the functor $\#:\mac G\to\mac G$ satisfies such an identity only up to a natural isomorphism.
-Similarly, the functor $*\#*\#$ whose geometrical counterpart is the identity rotation of $\mathbb R^3$, is not equal to the identity functor but only isomorphic to it.
+Section 5 contains the second important result: a strictification theorem for the duals given in Theorem \ref{thm:strictification} and \ref{lem:graystrict}.
+While the functor of 2-strict tricategories $*\colon\mac G\to\mac G$ satisfies the identity $**=1$, which corresponds to its geometrical interpretation, the functor $\#\colon\mac G\to\mac G$ satisfies such an identity only up to a natural isomorphism.
+Similarly, the functor $*\#{*}\#$ whose geometrical counterpart is the identity rotation of $\mathbb R^3$, is not equal to the identity functor but only isomorphic to it.
 However, a spatial Gray category can be strictified (in the sense of \cite{gurski}) to one in which these duality functors do indeed satisfy the relations for 180 degree rotations around different coordinate axes:

-\begin{theorem} Every spatial Gray category with duals can be strictified to a Gray category whose duals $*,\#:\mac G\to\mac G$ satisfy $**=1$, $\#\#=1$ and $*\#*\#=1$. \end{theorem} Thus the geometrical interpretation of the action of $\#$ as a rotation is restored for higher morphisms, which justifies the original set of duality axioms.
+\begin{theorem*} [Theorems \ref{thm:strictification} and \ref{lem:graystrict}] Every spatial Gray category with duals can be strictified to a Gray category whose duals $*,\#\colon\mac G\to\mac G$ satisfy $**=1$, $\#\#=1$ and $*\#{*}\#=1$. \end{theorem*} Thus the geometrical interpretation of the action of $\#$ as a rotation is restored for higher morphisms, which justifies the original set of duality axioms.
 The proof for this result is conceptually clear and may be of independent interest.

 Section 6 explores in more depth the relation between Gray categories with duals and their diagrams.
 The diagrams in this paper have no framing.
 This is adequate to express all of the axioms for the category and also the structure maps for the duality functors.
 However it does restrict the generality of the invariance results.
 Diagrams are labelled with category data using a generalisation of `blackboard framing' familiar from knot theory.
 These diagrams are called standard.

-The general invariance result in this section holds for a large class of Gray category diagrams, called surface diagrams, whose 0-, 1- and 2-strata form a surface with a boundary.
+The general invariance result in this section holds for a large class of Gray category diagrams, called surface diagrams, whose 0-, 1- and 2-strata form a surface with boundary.
+It states that the evaluations of standard surface diagrams are invariant under a set of moves that are the PL counterparts of the moves induced by projecting an isotopy in the smooth setting (Theorem \ref{invariance_surface}).
+Under the conjecture (Conjecture \ref{conjecture}) that these are also all the moves arising from projecting PL isotopies, it implies that oriented isomorphisms of standard surface diagrams leave their evaluations invariant.
+While it appears to be a reasonable conjecture that the moves on folds and cusps in the PL setting are the same as in the smooth setting, we do not know of any previous work on this problem.